hobuinc/untwine/README.md

   Generate a LAZ file with spatially arranged data and hierarchy information [(COPC)](https://github.com/copcio/copcio.github.io).
 [Default: false]

+- preserve_temp_dir

+  Normally untwine deletes its temporary directory where tiled data is written.
+Set this to true to preserve an existing temporary directory and its contents.
+[Default: false]

 - progress_fd

   File descriptor number of a pipe using the Untwine API to send progress and error messages.